Photos show how the world is readapting to socially-distanced life during the coronavirus pandemic, from plastic table barriers to taped-up urinals

 - Jorge Silva/Reuters

-- As some countries have started to lift their lockdown measures, public places have been making changes to adapt to government-issued social distancing measures.
+- As some countries have started to lift their lockdown measures, public places have been making changes to adapt to government-issued social distancing measures during the coronavirus pandemic.

-- More public places are using tape, floor markers and plastic dividers to help people comply with social distancing guidelines.
+- Restaurants, supermarkets, and schools are now having to think of creative ways to keep close physical contact at a minimum to stop any further spread of COVID-19.

 - Photos show how people are trying to adapt to a new way of life during the coronavirus pandemic.